Preble's shrew: Description

 The Preble's shrew has gray pelage on its dorsal side and silvery pelage on the ventral side.
-Like many other shrews, the Preble's shrew has a long snout, conspicuous ears, small eyes and plant grade feet.
+Like many other shrews, the Preble's shrew has a long snout, conspicuous ears, small eyes and plantigrade feet.
 The Preble's shrew is the smallest member of its genus in North America.

 Preble's shrew ranges from 77 to 95 mm in total length, with a tail length of 28–38 mm, hind feet of 7–11 mm and an ear length of 8–11 mm.
 Besides the relatively small body length, the Preble's Shrew has several distinctive cranial characteristics.
 The length of its teeth are typically less than 6.5 millimeters, and the length of mandibular tooth row (C1-M3) are usually found to be less than 4.1 millimeters.
 The height of the coronoid process has been found to be less than 3.3 millimeters.

-Distribution and Habitat
+Distribution and habitat

 The Preble's shrew is known to live in Western North America, from the Columbia Plateau to the northern Great Plains.
 Specimens have been found in northeastern California, northern Nevada, central and eastern Oregon, southeast Washington, western Idaho, all of Montana, western Wyoming, central Colorado and north of the south shores of the Great Salt Lake in Utah.
 Shrew fossils have even been found as far south as New Mexico.
-In Canada, the shrew can be found in south-central British Columbia.
-The Preble's Shrew typically ranges in elevation from 1280m-2550m.
+In Canada, the shrew can only be found in south-central British Columbia.
+The Preble's shrew typically ranges in elevation from 1280m-2550m.

 Most Preble's shrews live in arid or semiarid shrub-grasses that are associated with coniferous forest dominated by sagebrush.
 However, these shrews are not restricted to this habitat.
-They have been found In Oregon living on the big Transition Zone meadows.
+They have been found In Oregon living on the big transition zone meadows.
 In another part of Oregon, these shrews have been found in marsh habitats.
-A majority of Preble's Shrews have been captured in arid habitats, frequently in the immediate or nearby presence of sagebrush.
+A majority of Preble's shrews have been captured in arid habitats, frequently in the immediate or nearby presence of sagebrush.
 This is likely for protection.
-Specimens captured in southwestern Wyoming were found in sagebrush-steppe areas: In southern British Columbia, Preble's Shrews were captured in lightly grazed grasslands surrounded by scattered stands of Douglas-fir (Pseudotsuga menziesii) or ponderosa pine.
+Specimens captured in southwestern Wyoming were found in sagebrush-steppe areas: In southern British Columbia, Preble's shrews were captured in lightly grazed grasslands surrounded by scattered stands of Douglas-fir (Pseudotsuga menziesii) or ponderosa pine (Pinus ponderosa).